bowman2001/perplexdoc/content/doc/replace/conditional-break/index.md

 weight: 490
 ---

-Sometimes we like to break a title or a line only for those layouts, which show the text in full width.
+Sometimes we like to break a title or a line only for those layout versions, which show the text in full width.
 {.p-first}
 <!--more-->